rubyonjets/jets/docs/_docs/cors-support.md

 title: CORS Support
 ---

-Enabling CORS is very simple with Jets.
-You just have to set `config.cors` in the `config/application.rb` file.
+Enabling CORS is simple.
+You just set `config.cors` in the `config/application.rb` file.
 Here's an example:

 config/application.rb: